holdenlee/philosophocle/posts/the-importance-of-having-a-strong-pseudorandom-generator.md

 ME: I'm glad you chose pi.
 Decitis deserved what was coming to him.

 PROF. RANDO: Indeed.
 There is no blasphemy that tempts the gods - or a jealous girlfriend - so much as proclaiming yourself the head priest of your very own religion!
-But of course, the primary moral is that if you do use random number generators, you must choose one with strong theoretical guarantees.
+But of course, the primary moral is that if you do use pseudorandom number generators, you must choose one with strong theoretical guarantees.
 Otherwise, you may find your actions extremely predictable by your enemies...